Lemoncode/webpack-by-sample/version 4/02 fx/01 react/README.md

 ```

-- React is an open source library for building user interfaces, quite popular nowadays.
+- React is an quite popular open source library for building user interfaces.
 Let's start by installing the library which is splitted into 2: [react](https://www.npmjs.com/package/react) as the core library and [react-dom](https://www.npmjs.com/package/react-dom) as the glue between React and the DOM.

 ```bash
   npm install react --save
   npm install react-dom --save
 ```

-- `jquery` won't be needed for this sample, so you can safely uninstall it:
+- `jquery` isn't needed for this sample, so you can safely uninstall it:

 ```bash
   npm uninstall jquery --save
 ```

-- And update `webpack.config.js` vendor stuff with these changes:
+- Then update `webpack.config.js` vendor section with these changes:

 ### ./webpack.config.js